Man starts pushing shopping cart in Brooklyn only to find woman's torso inside

-A man stumbled on the shopping cart at Atlantic Avenue and Pennsylvania Avenue in Cypress Hills at around 1:45 a.m.
+A man stumbled on the shopping cart at Atlantic Avenue and Pennsylvania Avenue in East New York at around 1:45 a.m.

 He started pushing the cart before deciding to look into a bag inside.